 World's #3 luxury group, behind LVMH and Richemont.
 Changed it's name to Kering (formerly PPR) in 2013, as it disposed of retail assets to focus on luxury products and sporting goods.
 Announced plans to sell off Puma and Volcom in 2018 to focus on luxury goods.

-This company received an S&P Global ESG Score of 81/100 in the Textiles, Apparel & Luxury Goods category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 86/100 in the Textiles, Apparel & Luxury Goods category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 21 Oct 2022).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 Kering subsidiary Redcats owns The Sportsman's Guide, an online store which sells hunting equipment including guns.

 Source: company website (2012)

 In 2007 WWF-UK analysed and ranked the 10 largest publicly-traded luxury brand-owners on their environmental, social and governance (ESG) performance.
 (Listed under information due to age of report)

 Source: WWF UK (2007)